MohamedGalal-2/Resources/README.md

 Your contributions are highly appreciated!
 If you have resources to add or improvements to suggest, please open a pull request.
 Let's make this repository even more valuable together!

 ### License
 This repository is licensed under the MIT License.
+Please see the LICENSE file for more information